Obyedullahilmamun/Task-Master/README.md

 - [x] **Mongoose**: v5.4.11
 - [x] **MongoDB**: (Ensure the MongoDB version is compatible with Mongoose)

 ## Features
 Task Master provides secure user authentication, allowing users to sign up and log in safely.
 The application supports full task management, enabling users to create, update, and delete tasks, as well as organize them into categorized lists.
 User progress is saved automatically to ensure no data is lost.
-Additionally, the interface is fully responsive, offering a smooth experience across desktops, tablets, and mobile devices.
+Additionally, the interface is fully responsive and easy to use.

 ## Project GUI Overview